22 June, 2020 By: Kirsty Petrides

 Ready to hit the road?

-To help you travel safely, RAC is offering free car checks and caravan safety training sessions in July and August 2020.
+To help you travel safely, RAC is offering free car checks and caravan safety sessions across Perth and regional WA.